FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 Spray gun peripheral configuration steps
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Step1**：Select the "Spray Gun Configuration" button in the user peripheral configuration interface, and the user can quickly configure the DO required for spraying through the one-key configuration button of the spraying function (the default configuration DO10 is spraying start and stop, and DO11 is spraying cleaning gun).
+**Step1**: Select the "Spray Gun Configuration" button in the user peripheral configuration interface, and the user can quickly configure the DO required for spraying through the one-key configuration button of the spraying function (the default configuration DO10 is spraying start and stop, and DO11 is spraying cleaning gun).
 Users can also customize DO according to their own needs in the "IO Configuration" interface;

 .. important::
 	Before using the spraying function, it is necessary to establish the corresponding tool coordinate system first, and apply the established tool coordinate system during program teaching.

-**Step2**：After the configuration is complete, click the four buttons "Start Spraying", "Stop Spraying", "Start Cleaning the Gun" and "Stop Cleaning the Gun" to debug the spray gun;
+**Step2**: After the configuration is complete, click the four buttons "Start Spraying", "Stop Spraying", "Start Cleaning the Gun" and "Stop Cleaning the Gun" to debug the spray gun;

 .. figure:: robot_peripherals/005.png
    :align: center